Gittingthehubbing/SIAT/README.md

 To run both the backbone and the full model with dummy input tensors please run models_with_dummy_input.py from the main directory.

+The results for the competing ECLIPSE model are based on an unoffical implementation: [Link](https://github.com/tcapelle/eclipse_pytorch/blob/13b1c41b076a535eb01abf37f777f9fa8309ee48/eclipse_pytorch/model.py)

 Full training code coming soon.